Backpropagation from scratch in Julia (part I)

 end

-Given network architecture we will need to add consecutive layers of neurons.
-This function adds fully connected sigmoid to the network architecture - this is by far the only neuron type we know.
+Given network architecture, we will need to add consecutive layers of neurons.
+This function adds a fully connected sigmoid layer to the network architecture—this is by far the only neuron type we know.

-Let's now create out first neural network architecture to see what parameters it holds and possibly explain what they mean.
+Let’s now create our first neural network architecture to see what parameters it holds and possibly explain what they mean.

 sigmoidLayer = FullyConnectedComputingLayer(784, 100, sigmoidNeuronTransformFunction)